Social Networking and What it Means for Your Child

 Simple Security

 Most children, and almost all teens, are aware of the dangers of internet predators and adjust their behaviour accordingly.
-It’s worth reiterating a few ground rules though to make sure that it stays at the front of their mind.
-If your children are young teens and are starting to explore adult social networking sites it is likely that they will come across adult content.
+It’s worth reiterating a few ground rules though to make sure that it stays at the front of their mind.- Never use your full name.
+Nicknames are fun but they also give you an extra layer of privacy.

 To limit the volume of inappropriate content they see make sure that their online friends are children.
 Much content on these sites is circulated virally so if they only associate with other kids their age they are less likely to have access to some of the more offensive content on the internet.
 This ban on adults extends to adult family members as well.